anyaevostinar/anyaevostinar.github.io/classes/111-f24/syllabus.md

 Attendance is not strictly required in this class, though I believe that you will do much better if you attend every session.
 Because much of the classtime is spent working with partners on lab activities, if you miss class, you will miss out on that opportunity.

-On Mondays there will typically be a quiz in the first half of class.
+On Wednesdays there will typically be a quiz in the first half of class.
-If you do not attend on a Monday, you will not be able to make up that quiz, though you will be able to demonstrate your understanding on the learning objectives on subsequent quizzes still.
+If you do not attend on a Wednesday, you will not be able to make up that quiz, though you will be able to demonstrate your understanding on the learning objectives on subsequent quizzes still.

 ## Types of Engagement and Collaboration Policies
 We'll have lots of different ways of engaging with the course material: